gramaziokohler/radii_docs/_sources/index.rst

 - `RADii Viewer VR Oculus`_
 - `RADii Viewer VR universal`_

-Further viewers for VR, Mobile, Looking Glass and the Webviewer can be found at `RADii.info <https://RADii.info/>`_.
+Further viewers for VR, Mobile, Looking Glass and the Webviewer can be found on `RADii <https://RADii.info/>`_.

-About
-___________________

-RADii is being developed by Thomas W. Lee since 2020.
-In 2022, he started a collaboration with Gramazio Kohler Research at ETHZ for further development of the program in the context of the Immersive Design Studio.
-ETH supported this project with a `Innovedum Grant <https://ethz.ch/de/die-eth-zuerich/lehre/innovedum/innovedum-fund.html>`_ , which made this made this documentation and further proliferation possible.